It’s the 11th of our 12 weeks of Artful Summer!

-Everyone loves freedom.
-I’m pretty sure we all have pretty different definitions for what it is that freedom is, but whatever the definition, people love this “freedom” thing.
-Probably everybody does.
-Or many do anyway.
-You could say that being part of a family or community is more important than freedom.
+You could say that being part of a family or a community is more important than freedom.
 That fitting and belonging are more important than the chance to go it alone.
 Or go in your own direction.

-People everywhere love some notion of Freedom.
-But maybe no one loves freedom more than an American.
-We are often over-confident.
+Maybe no one loves freedom, whatever, exactly, it is, more than Americans.
+We Americans are often over-confident.
 Sometimes under-qualified.
 But one thing Americans, on average, do have, is confidence.
 Nobody likes to be tread on, but America is the nation whose origins include a bold yellow flag proclaiming “don’t tread on me.”

 Cake or Death?

 The freedom to choose.
 Do we actually want it?
 I think the idea of freedom has to include the idea of choice.
 If I say that you’re free to do as you like, but you only have one choice… are you free?

 What if I give you 20 options for your life path?
 Or career?
 Or partner?
 Each option has positive qualities.
 And challenges and frustrations.
 How do you choose!?
 You might be paralyzed by having to choose between so many complex options.

 Researchers found that if they put 6 samples out on a table in a supermarket, a good percentage of shoppers will buy one of the 6.
 If they put 20 out, almost nobody buys anything.
 Shoppers seemed paralyzed by too much choice.

 Come with me if you want to live